On Kummer's test of convergence and its relation to basic comparison tests: Introduction

 \section{Introduction}

-In the theory of infinite series the Kummer's test of convergence/divergence has an important place because it can determine the character of any positive series.
-Additionally, tests like Raabe's, Gauss' or Bertrand's can be viewed as its special cases obtained by choosing specific parameters $p_n$'s.
-The test was first given be German mathematician Ernst Kummer in 1835 \cite{kummer1835convergenz} and later improved by Ulisse Dini \cite{dini1867sulle}.
+In the theory of infinite series, the Kummer's test of convergence/divergence has an important place because it can determine the character of any positive series.
+This test was first given by German mathematician Ernst Kummer in 1835 \cite{kummer1835convergenz}, and it was later improved by Ulisse Dini \cite{dini1867sulle}.
 More recently, a short and simple proof of this test was given by Tong \cite{tong1994kummer}.
+Briefly, the test asserts that the series $\sum a_n$ converges if and only if there is a positive series $\sum p_n$ and a real constant $c>0$ such that $p_n(a_n/a_{n+1} - p_{n+1})\geq c$ for all but a finite number of $n$.
+The power of Kummer's test is emphasized by the fact that other convergence tests like Raabe's, Gauss' or Bertrand's can be viewed as its special cases obtained by choosing specific values of $p_n$'s.

-The comparison of Kummer's test with the basic comparison tests (introduced explicitly by Cauchy in 1821, see \emph{Section \ref{sec:elem}} for more details) first appeared in Samelson \cite{samelson1995kummer}.
-Samelson in his proof uses the fact that all positive series $\sum b_n$ can be written in the form $\sum (c_{n-1} - c_n)$, where $c_n = \sum _{n+1}^{\infty} b_i$.
-In our paper we give the proof of the same statement, namely that \emph{Kummer's test is equal to the basic comparison test}, by using a different approach.
-Moreover, as Samelson only sketched his proof, we provide a full formal proof.
+The comparison of Kummer's test with the basic comparison test (introduced explicitly by Cauchy in 1821, see \emph{Section \ref{sec:elem}} for more details) first appeared in Samelson \cite{samelson1995kummer}.
+Samelson's proof sketch is based on the fact that all positive series $\sum b_n$ can be written in the form $\sum (c_{n-1} - c_n)$, where $c_n = \sum _{n+1}^{\infty} b_i$.
+In our paper, we give the proof of the same statement, namely that \emph{Kummer's test is equal to the basic comparison test}, by using a different approach.
+More particularly, we show how to construct a bounding series from the the comparison test from the numbers $\{p_n\}$ and vice versa.
+Additionally, because Samelson only sketched his proof, we fill the gap by providing a full formal proof of this statement.

 For the sake of completeness, we state a few basic theorems from the theory of infinite series (\emph{Section \ref{sec:elem}}) as well as proofs of two lemmas used in the main proof (\emph{Section \ref{sec:kummer}}).
 Note that, unless stated otherwise, the expression for a positive series $\sum_{n=1}^{\infty} a_n$ will be abbreviated as $\sum a_n$.